-Qwak HD for iPad review
+Qwak HD full review

 Qwak is a quirky puzzler that has, in one form or another, been around for over 20 years.
 First released for the BBC Micro and Acorn Electron in 1989 then later on for the Amiga and CD32; the author Jamie Woodhouse went into self-publishing and has since released versions for the Game Boy Advance, PC, Mac, iPhone and now the iPad.